 How does PCOS affect ovulation tests?

 With PCOS, ovulation tests are much more likely to give an inaccurate result [5], as they are not designed to account for the irregularities that can be caused by a condition like PCOS.
 Because of the hormonal imbalances it causes, women with PCOS can have a consistently high level of LH (luteinizing hormone), which means the surges in LH that are usually detected by ovulation tests may not be accurate.
+Speak to your GP, a Consultant Gynaecologist or Reproductive Medicine Specialist to get appropriate guidance on how to understand when you are most fertile.

 How to prevent miscarriages with PCOS